itsjunqing/fit1047-introduction-to-computer-systems-networks-and-security/README.md

 # fit1047-introduction-to-computer-systems-networks-and-security
-FIT1047 Introduction to Computer Systems, Networks and Security notes
+FIT1047 Introduction to Computer Systems, Networks and Security notes, batch of Semester 2, 2018.

 ## Notes
 [notes](notes) here are written by me. *Do take note of any inaccuracies made by me.*